ericmj/workshop/lab5/README.md

 ### Lab purpose

 This lab will apply the concepts you learned in Lab 4 to Lab 3.
-When you're done, you'll have a chat room that will use agents to prserve state.
+When you're done, you'll have a chat room that will use agents to preserve state.

 ### Lab instructions